iamdeepak92/threads-api/README.md

 ## Error Handling

 If any error occurs during the API requests or processing, the server will return a JSON response with an `"error"` key and an appropriate error message.
 The HTTP status code will be 500 (Internal Server Error).

+## Contributing

+Contributions are welcome!
+If you find any issues or have suggestions for improvements, please create an issue or submit a pull request.

+## License

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see https://www.gnu.org/licenses/.